-Behavioral Health Services Coordinator: Identify the name and contact information of the 149. individual(s) serving as the school system's Behavioral Health Services Coordinator.
+149. Behavioral Health Services Coordinator: Identify the name and contact information of the individual(s) serving as the school system's Behavioral Health Services Coordinator.

-Name Position Responsibilities Christina Alton, LCSW-C Mental Health Specialist Job Description Mental Health Services Specialist Specialist
+Name Position Responsibilities Christina Alton, LCSW-C Mental Health Specialist Job Description Mental Health Services Specialist

-Appointing a Behavioral Health Services Coordinator: Describe the LEA's plans for ensuring that the role of Behavioral Health Services Coordinator is fulfilled for the school system.
+150. Appointing a Behavioral Health Services Coordinator: Describe the LEA's plans for ensuring that the role of Behavioral Health Services Coordinator is fulfilled for the school system.
 Discuss the key recruitment and retention strategies used, especially those that are unique to this role.

 HCPS filled this position in February of 2019.
 The district will continue to communicate with Business Services to ensure adequate funding is available to support and supplement the continuation of the position.
+See linked artifact for position job description.